 Sprint 8 (Final Sprint)

 In the final sprint, I focused on the documentation instead of programming as I had most of the functionality complete.
-However, I added some content to the help page.
-I had some tasks left in backlog which I didn’t have time to implement.
-Some of the features I didn’t have time to add were pausing, trees, bot movement, and the finish page.
+However, I added some content to the help page and I have added simple bot movement.
+I had some tasks left in the backlog which I didn’t have time to implement.
+Some of the features I didn’t have time to add were pausing, trees, bot movement, and the finished page.

 Design

 Overall Architecture

+For my project, I used SpriteKit architecture.
+I did this because SpriteKit is Apple’s framework developed for 2D game development, and it can handle different actions, physics, and constraints.
+SpriteKit runs in a loop and does different steps (see image below).